Building the Open Analytical Infrastructure to Accelerate Lab-to-Market Commercialization

 Our team brings direct experience across every dimension this effort requires.

-- On TEA, we've worked across the full lab-to-market lifecycle — from pre-spinout research teams to late-stage project finance — including three years leading fusion economics at Commonwealth Fusion Systems and over 1,500 hours of hands-on TEA coaching.
+- On TEA: we've worked across the full lab-to-market lifecycle, from pre-spinout research teams to late-stage project finance, including three years leading fusion economics at Commonwealth Fusion Systems and over 2,000 hours of hands-on TEA coaching.

-- On early-stage support, we've scaled dozens of entrepreneur support programs across Asia and Africa to hundreds of founders through Seedstars, and bring deep experience from Breakthrough Energy Fellows.
+- On early-stage support: we've scaled dozens of entrepreneur support programs across emerging markets to hundreds of founders through Seedstars and Newlab, and bring deep experience from several years at Breakthrough Energy Fellows.

-We already have a coalition of 50+ partners across academia, government, accelerators, and investors — including Breakthrough Energy Fellows, MIT, Undaunted (Imperial College), Oxford, Homeworld, and FedTech — and an active pipeline of organizations ready to join.
+We already have a supportive coalition of 50+ partners across academia, government, accelerators, and investors, including Breakthrough Energy Fellows, MIT, Undaunted (Imperial College), Oxford, LSU, and Homeworld.

 Join Us

-The TEA Commons is designed to be accessible to every climate scientist, every research institution, every accelerator mentor — regardless of geography, stage, or resources.
+The TEA Commons is designed to be accessible to every climate scientist, every research institution, and every ecosystem enabler — regardless of geography, stage, or resources.

 Research institutions and ecosystem enablers: We're looking for pilot partners who will push their teams to adopt TEA and contribute domain expertise for specific verticals.
 If you support early-stage climate teams through accelerators, incubators, or lab-to-market programs, there are concrete ways to work together.